Profiles of Visually Impaired Children

 Sapana Shahi is 10 year-old child from the neighboring Village Development Committee of Simikot, called Dandaphaya.
 She is also a partially sighted child.
-She lost her left eye sight completely due to an injury at the age 4.
+She lost her left eye sight completely due to an injury at the age of 4.
 Her right eye sight is also getting low.
 Though she joined the Head Mobile Blind School in May 2011, she could not continue her training because her parents took her to Kathmandu for her treatment.
-However, she now lives in the Head Blind Hostel and studies in grade 5 from this Chaitra.
-She has good position in the class.
+However, she now lives in the Head Blind Hostel and no she move form grade 4 to 5.
+She has good position in her class.
 Sapana has 5 members in her family: her parents, a brother and a sister.
 Her sister is also physically challenged.
 Sapana's parents are also farmers.
 Her father often goes trekking with tourists as a porter to make some money for the family.
 Sapana's parents are very supportive for her.

 7. Gaugora Bohora:

 Gaugora is a totally blind girl.
 She never went to school although she is already 16 years old.
 Together with her parents and three siblings she lives in a Thehe village of Humla.
 Usually she used to stay at home without doing anything, therefore she didn't see any hope and perspectives for her future.
 But now she is very excited and has high expectations to receive an education with HEAD Nepal.
 "If anyone or any organization provides education to a child like me, they will be a God for me" she says.Now she moves from grade 5 to grade 6 in the regular school.
 She is very good in singing as well.